jjvanzon/Circular-Language-Spec/broader-view/from-spec/black-boxes-broader-view-loose-ideas.md

 #### Black Boxing and User Access Control

-Access control will be fully managed by the access control module, even for access controlling an object's members, making the members only accessible to the direct container of the member in order to hide complexity from the outside, or to to protect the object's data.
+Access control might be fully managed by the access control module, even for access controlling an object's members, making the members only accessible to the direct container of the member in order to hide complexity from the outside, or to to protect the object's data.

 But that form of access control is so important in programming software, that it is introduced earlier as the concept of Public & Private, before access control is worked out as a complete solution to security.